Prescribing Morse scalar curvatures: critical points at infinity: Non compact flow lines

-at least in high dimensions, cf. $(A^{2}_{29})$ in \cite{bab1}.
-But this quantity is not known to be integrable by gradient bounds, cf. Proposition A2 in \cite{bab1} and so $\lambda_{q}=\overline \lambda$ is not necessarily bounded, even if we do not move it directly for $\partial_{t}u=w_{0}$. \end{enumerate} Since there has been a variety of scientific research relying on \cite{bab1} and in particular its Appendix 2, we would like to point out, that in our opinion and based on the availability of better estimates on $ v$ the errors induced by the necessity to normalise the flow are not critical in low dimensions $n=3,4,5$.
+Since there has been a variety of scientific research relying on \cite{bab1} and in particular its Appendix 2, we would like to point out, that in our opinion and based on the availability of better estimates on $ v$ the errors induced by the necessity to normalise the flow are not critical at least in low dimensions $n=3,4,5$.
 Also note, that for instance \cite{bab} describing the positivity and norm preserving gradient flow, is not affected.